 Just as our skeletal system is the scaffolding supporting our mobility, our immune system supports our health; acting as our first line of defense against pathogens, and keeping our bodies in balance.

-Our immune system works to keep our health in balance so we can keep our lives in balance.
+A healthy immune system keeps our lives in balance.
 When we go against our true feelings or desires, however, we send mixed signals to our immune system, which will only act the way we tell it to act.

-Here are four ways you can keep your inner truth and aspirations aligned with your outer actions for a healthy immune system.
+There are four ways you can keep your inner truth and aspirations aligned with your outer actions to create a healthy immune system.

-Practicing these agreements will help you send clearer messages to your immune system, so it can help you help yourself.
+Practicing these agreements will help you send clearer messages to your body, so it can help boost your immune